Goods and services | The darkened skyline | Tales of the past | Natives of Skullport | Heads up! |

 truly dishonest Waterdhavian merchants

 were sent to Skullport?s shadowed merchants? quarter.
-Few lasted long, but a
+Few lasted long,

 small number thrived in the shadows.